How we can help you

 - developing legislation, codes of practice and guidelines that protect consumers.

-If you need information or advice on any consumer protection issue you can contact our Consumer Protection Advice Line on 1300 304 054 from anywhere in Western Australia for the cost of a local call, or email us.
+For further information call the Consumer Protection Contact Centre on 1300 30 40 54 from anywhere in Western Australia for the cost of a local call, or email us.

 Who can we help?